 The Constitution and Bylaws direct the operations and activities that are pivotal to maintaining the structure and fundamental principles of NABP.
 A standing committee reviews the Constitution and Bylaws every year to ensure that the document meets the needs of NABP and its members.

-NABP represents the state boards of pharmacy in all 50 United States, the District of Columbia, Guam, Puerto Rico, the Virgin Islands, Australia, eight Canadian Provinces, and New Zealand.
+NABP represents the state boards of pharmacy in all 50 United States, the District of Columbia, Guam, Puerto Rico, the Virgin Islands, Australia, Bahamas, nine Canadian provinces, and New Zealand.
 These states and jurisdictions comprise the eight districts from which representative members of the NABP Executive Committee are elected.